BarronHulver/Quick-Reference/jq-quick-reference.md

       jq '[.people[] | select(.last_name == "Doe")]' data5.json # produces an array of all objects where the last_name is Doe
       jq '.people | map(select(.last_name == "Doe"))' data5.json # produces an array of all objects where the last_name is Doe
     ```
-  * if A then B else C end # produces its input unchanged if the expression is true
+  * if A then B else C end # if A is true then applies the filter B otherwise applies the filter C
+    * "else" is required.
+The filter "empty" can be useful if you do not need an else.  emtpy outputs nothing
   * if A then B elif C else D end
     ```
       jq '.people[] | if (.first_name | length) > 3 then .first_name else empty  end' data5.json # produce a list of first names that are more than 3 characters